salehahr/quartz/content/embedded/instructions.md

   - -definitions
 ---

-* Instructions are e.g. commands such as `STORE`, `ADD`, `SUBTRACT`.
+* Instructions are e.g. commands such as `STORE`, `ADD`, `SUBTRACT`, [branch instructions](embedded/branch-instructions.md).
 * The instructions are stored in memory addresses.
-* The values stored at the corresponding addresses encode the instruction to be carried out
+* The values stored at the corresponding addresses encode the instruction to be carried out.